melihyilmaz/CSE490G1_FinalProject/index.md

 Model 1 consists of a single machine learning classifier, namely an XGBoost, which predicts the label for a given time window.
 Baselines, survey data and activity data are all concatenated and subsequently passed to the model.
 Model 1 acts as a simple baseline which doesn't exploit the temporal relationship in the time series data.

 Model 2 consists of 2 neural networks serving as feature extractors for survey and activity data respectively, as well as an XGBoost end classifier.
-Instead of feeding the time series data straight to the end classifier, this approach focuses on learning neural representations from them, which would condense their predictive potential while exploiting the relationships among features.
+Instead of feeding the time series data straight to the end classifier, this approach focuses on learning fixed length neural representations from them, which would condense their predictive potential while exploiting the relationships among features.
 The proxy task used to learn representations of both survey and activity data is the main task itself, i.e. predicting the flu diagnosis at the end of a given time window.
 Feature extractors, one using only survey data and the other only activity data, are trained for this task and the output of the penultimate layer of these neural nets are passed on to the end classifier.
 Representations survey data, activity data and baselines are concatenated before being fed to the end classifier.
 Ultimately, the end classifier predicts the label of the given time window.

 figure here